nideveloper/cdk-lambda-powertuner/README.md

 # CDK Lambda Power Tuner

-This is simply a CDK wrapper for [aws-lambda-power-tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning)
+This is simply a CDK wrapper for the SAM/SAR application - [aws-lambda-power-tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning)

 >Note this is an alpha module, it needs thoroughly tested before being production recommended